RiviCodes/odin-calculator/README.md

 [Live on GitHub Pages](https://rivicodes.github.io/odin-calculator/)

 _This is The Odin Project's final assignment/project.
-The goal is to create from zero a calculator capable of computing the basic operations a calculator could do._
+The goal is to create from zero a calculator capable of computing the basic operations a calculator would do._

-_(In progress...)_
+_There are extra basic functions like clearing the user's inputs or the results after computing an operation, deleting single digits in the output, and the basic operations with operands._

 ### Pre-requirements 📋